Bachelor Mechanical Engineering

 Sample Lecture, Student for a Day, Meet 1:1

-The program starts 1 September 2024 and 1 September 2025
+The program starts 1 September 2025

 Mechanical engineering is more than designing and constructing machines.
 It’s also about producing these machines using less material.
 Making them smart and energy efficient.
 And designing them to run on renewable energy.
 Take up the challenge with a bachelor of mechanical engineering at HAN.